jotadiego/Lambad/README.md

 Unrelated to that fact, [Church](https://en.wikipedia.org/wiki/Church_encoding) encodings are clever ways to represent values such as numbers and booleans in lambda calculus.
 As anyone should expect by this point, values are encoded as functions.
 Then functions that are normally defined for numbers or booleans can be defined for those functions, so you apply functions to functions to compute functions.

-Unfortunately, as of November 2023, the _"Yo Dawg, I herd you like (noun X), so I put an (noun X) in your (noun Y) so you can (verb Z) while you (verb Z)."_ meme from 2007 has faded away from pop culture (that's for the better, no doubt), so what was an obvious joke when I was half my age would now be out of place and outdated.
+Unfortunately, as of November 2023, the _"Yo Dawg, I heard you like (noun X), so I put an (noun X) in your (noun Y) so you can (verb Z) while you (verb Z)."_ meme from 2007 has faded away from pop culture (that's for the better, no doubt), so what was an obvious joke when I was half my age would now be out of place and outdated.
 That's for the better, too.

 #### Booleans